elsyarif/elSyarif/README.md

 - 👋 Hi, I’m syarif
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, beckend development,
-- 🌱 I’m currently learning beckend nodejs
+- 🌱 I’m currently learning nodejs, react, fullstack javascript
-- 💞️ I’m looking to collaborate on jobs
+- 💞️ I’m looking to collaborate on jobs, freelance
 - 📫 How to reach me on email

 <!---